top of page

 Woodstock Symphony Orchestra

-This season, 2022-2023, is the forty-third season of the Woodstock Symphony Orchestra, the outgrowth of the Woodstock Chamber Orchestra, officially re-named in 2018.
+This season, 2024-2025, is the forty-fifth season of the Woodstock Symphony Orchestra, the outgrowth of the Woodstock Chamber Orchestra, officially re-named in 2018.
 In 1980 this orchestra was born as the Woodstock Chamber Orchestra.

 After Garcia-Renart’s retirement from conducting in 2005 the Woodstock Chamber Orchestra held a conductor search season, screening candidates from around the country, and even some from outside the U.S.A.
-David Leighton was selected; his experience with vocal and choral music particularly enhanced the WCO resulting in several concert-version opera performances, and utilization of the fine Kingston High School chorus.
-The new concert venue of Pointe of Praise in Kingston was added to the orchestra’s venues.
+David Leighton was selected; his experience with vocal and choral music particularly enhanced the WCO, resulting in several concerts incorporating vocal music, many with the fine Kingston High School chorus.
+The new concert venue of Pointe of Praise in Kingston was added to the orchestra’s schedule.

 2009 brought the retirement, after thirty years of service, of the late Al Sweet from the position of Executive Director.
 That job was filled over the next few years by Natalie Robohm, Maria Todaro, and since 2012, Dana White-Marks.
 The orchestra at this time also began performing at the newly refurbished Woodstock Playhouse (fulfilling one of Al Sweet’s dreams).

 The Woodstock Chamber Orchestra’s next conductor, Nathan Madsen, was chosen through another search during the 2011-12 season.
 During his term the orchestra began performing in Quimby Theater at SUNY Ulster in Stone Ridge, developing an audience further afield from its Woodstock roots.
-After Madsen’s resignation near the end of the 2015-16 season the orchestra launched another conductor search, occupying the 2016-17 season and chose as the orchestra’s fifth music director Jonathan Handman.
+After Madsen’s resignation near the end of the 2015-16 season the orchestra launched another conductor search during the 2016-17 season and chose Jonathan Handman as the orchestra’s fifth music director.

 Dana White-Marks, violist, string teacher and conductor, continues to serve as the Executive Director of the WSO.
-Her success with the orchestra includes navigating the challenges posed by the pandemic, attracting and maintaining a roster of high caliber players, and recently her work in producing this Conductor Search season.
-A reminder here of the WSO’s Grandiose Raffle, begun a few seasons ago and a fundraiser we need to complete!
+Her success with the orchestra includes navigating the challenges posed by the pandemic, attracting and maintaining a roster of high caliber players, and producing the most recent Conductor Search season.
 Her efforts were part of what led to the Chamber Orchestra becoming a Symphony Orchestra.

 Grand Orchestra